Bohdan-Khomtchouk/ageBioPortal/README.md

 Repeat the `install.packages()` and `library()` sequence for any other R packages that `ageBioPortal` relies on.

+## I think this is fun, how can I help?
+There are many simple things that can help this project greatly:

+  * Send a tweet supporting this project.
+  * You are probably sitting next to another developer right now, tell them about `ageBioPortal`.
+  * If you want to contribute to the project, that's amazing!
+Open an issue on GitHub and let's talk about it.

 ## Code of conduct

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.